Would anyone seriously argue with the saying nobody’s perfect ? Of course not.

-1. It leads to a constant sense of failure.
+1. It Leads to a Constant Sense of Failure.

 Perfection is a vanishingly rare occurrence and perfectionists tend to focus on the flaws rather than the achievement.
 So no matter how well a task is done, there is always a sense of failure that it wasn’t done even better.

-2. It leads to procrastination and lowered output.
+2. It Leads to Procrastination and Lowered Output.

 And when you are finally making progress it becomes difficult to finish until it really is the best it can be.
 Result: missed deadlines and a process of achievement full of terror and pain.

-3. It leads to missed opportunities.
+3. It Leads to Missed Opportunities.

 That’s because perfectionists will often be waiting for exactly the ‘right’ time to start – and guess what – now is never it.
 There’s the old joke about the motorist stopping to ask directions only to be told ‘oh, I wouldn’t start from here if I were you.’

-4. It screws up your kids
+4. It Screws up Your Kids

 If you want to transfer your own feelings of perfectionist inadequacy to your kids, then focus on the stuff they get wrong rather than what they do right.
 Imagine the pressure on a child knowing that only perfection is good enough.

 One side effect of a perfectionist attitude is a terror of making mistakes.
 Mistakes equate with failure to a perfectionist.
 So either you don’t acknowledge and learn from your mistakes or you simply don’t make them.

 Every perfectionist I’ve ever met believed that being a perfectionist was hard-wired into their personality – the only way they could ever be.

 The good news is that it’s not true; you can Escape the Perfectionist Trap – and in so doing improve your self esteem, your belief in yourself and your ability to achieve.
-See the follow up article More than Perfect to find out how.